 Positively engage with your stakeholders

-The likes of Forbes and the FT require a minimum class size or alumni response rate to include your university or school in the rankings.
-Given the frequency of rankings, stakeholders can feel a sort of rankings fatigue and disengage from the process.
-Thus, it is important to highlight the particular rankings or the area within them that you are targeting (and why) to encourage their participation.
-Moreover let them know their time and efforts are appreciated.
+Publications such as Forbes and the Financial Times require a minimum class size or alumni response rate to include your institution in their rankings.
+Given the frequency of rankings, stakeholders might feel rankings fatigue and disengage from the process.
+Therefore, it is vital to highlight the particular rankings or the area within them that you are targeting, and why, to encourage their continued participation.
+Moreover, let them know that you greatly appreciate their time and efforts in participating.

 Grasp the opportunities for editorial coverage

 It is important to think ahead.
-Editorial content for the rankings is put together up to 10 weeks in advance in some cases.
-Thus it is key to prepare relevant news from your university or school far in advance.
-This includes any interesting student or alumni profiles, engaging opinion from the Dean or career trends emerging for example, to share with relevant media in the lead up to, and after, rankings are published.
+Editorial content for rankings is often put together two or three months in advance in some cases.
+This means that it is key to prepare relevant news from your university or school far in advance.
+This includes any interesting student or alumni profiles, engaging opinion from your Dean, or emerging career trends which you can share with relevant media in the lead up to, and after, the rankings are published.
 Of course, these need to be relevant to the rankings being released.
 Perhaps you have a new MBA scholarship or a particularly interesting MBA graduate; these should be pitched to journalists keeping in mind the publication date of their publication’s MBA rankings.

-The World University Rankings published by THE and QS place a lot of weight on academic reputation and citation.
-If nobody is aware of the great research coming out of your establishment there is no way you’ll get recognition or have your work referenced by the likes of the media or the SCOPUS Citation Index.
-Although the SCOPUS Citation Index mainly relies on academic journals for their measures, coverage in the BBC, NYTimes or Forbes may not count for citation, but can raise awareness and shift perceptions across the international academic community more aware of your work, increasing the likelihood of them citing it in their own work.
+The World University Rankings published by Times Higher Education and QS place a lot of weight on academic reputation and citation.
+If nobody is aware of the fantastic research being produced by your institution then there is no way you’ll get recognition or have your work referenced in the media or cited by other researchers.
+Although featuring in articles in publications such as the BBC, Forbes, or the FT will not often count towards citation directly, an increased media presence can make others in the international academic community more aware of your work, increasing the likelihood of them citing it in their own work.